 6. Malin Plaza

 Situated in south Patong Kathu district, the Malin Plaza market opens from 2:00 pm until midnight.
 It is like a gigantic hub for shopping and eating finger-licking food, especially freshly plucked mangoes and starfruit.
-You can get the special Thai pancakes, sticky rice, fried chicken, crepes, instantly made ice creams, sushi, all under 80 Baht.
+You can get special Thai pancakes, sticky rice, fried chicken, crepes, instantly made ice creams, and sushi, all under 80 Baht.

 There is a fun tradition in Malin Plaza where tourists and visitors buy fish or meat and get it cooked by the locals.
 Unlike the neighboring Bangkok night markets, this one is never very crowded or bustling with people.
 You can spend a relaxed time here while ravaging through the exquisite variety of rare designs in clothes and shoes all the while enjoying the vibrant atmosphere.

 Located in Chao Fah Tawan Tok Road, Chalong Circle, the Dao Angkhan Market is open on Monday and Tuesday from 4:00 pm to 9:30 pm.
 The market usually sells the day-to-day goods and almost everything one would need at cut-down prices.
 The locals make the best quality handicrafts of leathers and jute which are only to be sold in the Dao Angkhan Market.

 You can find all kinds of general and exotic food products in this market varying from spiced grilled seafood/meat to cool coconut and lemon juice to Japanese Thai infused flavor sushi to honey and pastries.
 You name it, you find it there.
 The Market is never too crowded because of its location, therefore, you can take your time and enjoy wandering in the alleys, trying all kinds of delicacies and goodies.